 I grew up in a Christian home, being acquainted with the Christian faith as far back as I can remember.
 My father has been in pastoral ministry for over 45 years, and my mother has faithfully served at his side throughout his ministry.
 Their example and consistent adherence to the truth of the Gospel led me to desire the faith they lived out before me.
 At the age of 6, I remember asking my mother numerous questions about the Gospel and salvation.
 During one of those question times, she led me to Jesus, where I confessed my sin, expressed belief in the finished work of Christ, and asked God to lead and direct my life.
 At age 11, I followed the Lord in baptism after gaining a deeper understanding of its importance to the life of obedience all Christians must live.
 By the time I had reached my early teens, I was outwardly compliant with people’s expectations of what a pastor’s kid should be, yet inwardly searching for a way to make my faith my own.
 When I was 14, a good friend of mine died suddenly in an accident, and the impact of that event on my life was intense.
 I realized in a graphic way that life is short, and what I do with my life has eternal consequences.
 I started taking life more seriously, asking God to show me what he would have me do.
 Toward the end of high school, I sensed God leading me into ministry.

 Through many ministry experiences and personal ups and downs, God has consistently graced me with His leading and forgiveness in my life.
 I’m learning more with each passing day that my life is really Christ’s, that I truly do not have personal rights to claim for myself, and that everything I do should be done for God’s glory alone.
 The opportunity to serve in South Africa is both overwhelming and exciting beyond description.
-As I look forward to ministry there, I recognize that I have been blessed far beyond what I deserve.
+As I serve here, I recognize that I have been blessed far beyond what I deserve.
 The opportunities to serve in South Africa are many, and I’m excited to use my time in this unique place, equipping God’s people for His service.

 Being born into a Christian family meant I heard the gospel starting at a very young age.
 When I was five, my sister often asked me if I had gotten saved.
 Even though I was young I knew if I “got saved” she would stop asking me.
 As a result, I raised my hand at the end of junior church one Sunday, and I went with a lady and prayed a prayer.
 Years later, as a teenager, the Holy Spirit began convicting me; and I realized I had been trusting in a prayer that meant nothing rather than trusting in the blood of Jesus.
 Because I was worried about what my friends and family would think when I told them I had never been a true believer, I didn’t do anything about it.
 At fourteen, I was at summer camp, and one evening the message was about salvation and our pride.
 It was during that service I again came under conviction, and I realized my pride was keeping me from accepting God’s gift of salvation.
 That evening I prayed and asked God to forgive me of my sins and to save me.
 I acknowledged that as a believer in Jesus Christ I would do whatever God wanted me to do with my life.
 Later that summer I was baptized by immersion.

 Through the years my desire has always been to serve God in whatever way He chose.
 After college, that was getting married, having a full-time job, and being involved in church ministry where George was the youth pastor.
 After having children it involved the wonderful opportunity to be home with my children, being able to encourage others through a meal, and serving at church.
-Almost five years ago it became going back to work full-time, where I have had the privilege of serving in the administrative office at the Christian school my children attend.
+Years later, it became going back to work full-time, where I have had the privilege of serving in the administrative office at the Christian school my children attend.
 While my life has not always gone the way I envisioned, through each phase I have seen the Lord leading me.
-Now God is clearly leading our family to South Africa.
-I am super excited, a bit nervous, and occasionally overwhelmed; but I am also totally at peace.
-My peace comes from knowing that while my life might be totally different from what I thought it would be, doing what God wants will always be better than my own plan.
+Now God has led our family to South Africa.
+I was super excited, a bit nervous, and occasionally overwhelmed; but I was also totally at peace.
+My peace came from knowing that while my life might be totally different from what I thought it would be, doing what God wants is always better than my own plan.

 Being brought up in a Christian home has most certainly been a blessing.
 For me, it meant being introduced to the Gospel at a very young age.
 It was in my kindergarten Sunday school class that I first remember hearing the Gospel and understanding it for what it meant.
 Later that day, I asked Jesus for forgiveness of my sins.
 I believed in His death, burial, and resurrection and that He will someday come back to take all Christians home to heaven with Him.